KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/distort.rst

    * - Parameter
      - Value
      - Description
+   * - Use Velocity
+     - Switch
+     - Determine whether the :guilabel:`Velocity` parameter is used (**On** default) or the velocity is time based (**Off**)
    * - Amplitude
-     - Integer
+     - Percent
      - Set the amplitude of the plasma signal.
-Range is -1000 to 1000, default is 0.
+Smaller values work best.
    * - Frequency
-     - Integer
+     - Percent
      - Set the frequency of the plasma signal.
-Range is -2000 to 2000, default is 0.
+Smaller values work best.
+   * - Velocity
+     - Percent
+     - Set the speed of the plasma signal.
+Smaller values work best.